riclolsen/json-scada/src/mqtt-sparkplug/README.md

     [
     {
-        objectAddress: 'scrVal1',
+        id: 'scrVal1',
         value: 12345.2,
         qualityOk: true,
         timestamp: 1619465592683
     },
     {
-        objectAddress: 'scrVal2',
+        id: 'scrVal2',
         value: 23456.7,
         qualityOk: true,
         timestamp: 1619465592683
     },
     {
-        objectAddress: 'scrVal3',
+        id: 'scrVal3',
         value: 345678.9,
         qualityOk: true,
         timestamp: 1619465592683
     }
     ]

-It is necessary to subscribe the topic using the topicsScripted property.
+It is necessary to subscribe the topic using the _topicsScripted_ array property, providing _topic_ and _script_ in each object of the array.

     "topicsScripted": [{
         "topic": "C3ET/test/jsonarr",
-        "script": " // remove comments and put all in the same line let ret = []; // array of objects to return let vals=JSON.parse(info.payload.toString());
+        "script": " // remove comments and put all in the same line ret = []; // array of objects to return vals = JSON.parse(info.payload.toString());
-                let cnt = 1;
+                cnt = 1;
                 vals.forEach(elem => {
-                    ret.push({'objectAddress': 'scrVal'+cnt, 'value': elem, 'qualityOk': true, 'timestamp': (new Date()).getTime() });
+                    ret.push({'id': 'scrVal'+cnt, 'value': elem, 'qualityOk': true, 'timestamp': (new Date()).getTime() });
                     cnt++;
                 })
                 ret; // return values in array of objects "
         }]

-The script is executed in a sandboxed Javascript VM.
-The MQTT payload is passed as a buffer in the "info.payload" object.
+All scripts are executed in a shared sandboxed Javascript VM.
+The MQTT payload of each message is passed as a buffer in the "info.payload" object.
+The sandboxed VM context is preserved and reused at each call, so variables created inside the scripts are also preserved.

-The value of the last expression returns to the main process, this should be an array of objects with at least "value" and "objectAddress" properties set.
+The value of the last expression returns to the main process, this should be an array of objects with at least "value" and "id" properties set.

+Can also be set the following optional properties: "type", "qualityOk", "timestamp", "transient", "valueString", "valueJson", "causeOfTransmissionAtSource".